2022 Kabul hotel attack: Attack

 On 12 December 2022, at 14:30 local time, two explosions occurred on the upper floors of the hotel, followed by gunfire from two or three attackers.
 Videos also recorded a number of smaller explosions, with one witnesses placing the initial attack site on the eighth and ninth floor, with the entire attack lasting around an hour.
 At least four people escaped the upper floors through windows, including one of the attackers.

 Victims

-3 people were killed and 18 injured.
-Taliban spokesman Zabiullah Mojahid confirmed the attack ended with all three gunmen killed, and hotel guests were evacuated.
-Chinese Foreign Ministry spokesperson Zhao Lijian said that five Chinese nationals were among the injured.
+Three people were killed and 18 injured.
+According to Taliban spokesman Zabiullah Mojahid, none of the dead were foreigners, but that two foreign nationals were slightly injured from falls as they attempted to escape through windows.
+Chinese Foreign Ministry spokesperson Zhao Lijian said that five Chinese nationals were seriously injured.
+Yu Ming Hui, head of Kabul's China Town business complex, stated that another 13 or 14 Chinese nationals were "superficially wounded".

+While most sources, including the Taliban government, reported three killed attackers, ISIS–K stated that there were two attackers, one of whom survived, also claiming "the killing and wounding of 30 infidels and apostates".
+The Emergency-operated Surgical Centre Kabul reported a total of 21 casualties, including three dead on arrival.
+The identities of the fatalities were withheld and while reports of three fatalities are consistent, AFP reported that it was not confirmed whether the three reported dead were the attackers or civilians.
+CNN claimed that "an emergency non-profit" described the three fatalities received in hospital as "separate from the attackers".

 Responsibility

 On 13 December 2022, jihadist group Islamic State-Khorasan Province claimed responsibility for the attack in a Telegram post through two "inghimassis".
 The IS statement claimed the hotel was attacked because the hotel is frequented by diplomats and is owned by "communist China".
 The Islamic State has a history of opposition to the Chinese government in relation to the government's persecution of Uyghurs, and has been critical of the Taliban for its willingness to cooperate with China.
 The statement claimed the attackers detonated pre-planted explosives and set fire to the building.

 On 14 December, an IS-K Twitter account posted images and videos taking inside the hotel before the attack, showing Chinese guests in the hotel's restaurant as well as women without hijab and wearing trousers, criticising the Taliban for allowing "obscenity and revelry of the infidels under [the] self-proclaimed Islamic government", accusing the Taliban of apostasy.